Junker Queen Is Here! Tips for Playing Her in the Beta

 Knife throws are the most difficult part of the Queen's kit but also the most important.
 Junker Queen's jagged knife ("Gracie") increases her melee damage and can be thrown at enemies.
 If you stick an enemy, you can recall the knife to drag them toward you.
 Landing the knife deals an initial burst of damage, and deals damage over time, which heals you.
 And dragging the enemy toward you brings them into range of your close-range tools like your axe ("Carnage") and shotgun.

 However, the knife travels along an arc, meaning you have to be very good at predicting where your target will be when you throw it.
 I recommend jumping into "Junker Queen Blade Massacre" custom games, where primary fire is disabled and your knife and axe are both one-hit kills.
-Fortunately, the knife toss is on a relatively short, four-second cool down, so you should actively look for opportunities to toss it, rather than waiting for the perfect moment.
+Fortunately, the knife toss is on a relatively short, six-second cool down that starts when you throw it, so you should actively look for opportunities to toss it, rather than waiting for the perfect moment.

 Use your knife to displace enemies